Page table: Inverted page tables

 An inverted page table (IPT) is best thought of as an off-chip extension of the TLB which uses normal system RAM.
 Unlike a true page table, it is not necessarily able to hold all current mappings.
 The operating system must be prepared to handle misses, just as it would with a MIPS-style software-filled TLB.

 The IPT combines a page table and a frame table into one data structure.
 At its core is a fixed-size table with the number of rows equal to the number of frames in memory.
 If there are 4,000 frames, the inverted page table has 4,000 rows.
 For each row there is an entry for the virtual page number (VPN), the physical page number (not the physical address), some other data and a means for creating a collision chain, as we will see later.

-To search through all entries of the core IPT structure is inefficient, and a hash table may be used to map virtual addresses (and address space/PID information if need be) to an index in the IPT - this is where the collision chain is used.
+Searching through all entries of the core IPT structure is inefficient, and a hash table may be used to map virtual addresses (and address space/PID information if need be) to an index in the IPT - this is where the collision chain is used.
 This hash table is known as a hash anchor table.
 The hashing function is not generally optimized for coverage - raw speed is more desirable.
 Of course, hash tables experience collisions.
 Due to this chosen hashing function, we may experience a lot of collisions in usage, so for each entry in the table the VPN is provided to check if it is the searched entry or a collision.